 Traffic is another major concerns among residents.
 The Mod 7 site has no vehicular access other than the existing streets (Ti-Tree Rd, Pine Crescent and Maple Rd).
-These streets are narrow, have no kerb and gutter (except Ti-Tree) and have intersections with Diamond Head Drive that have poor visibility limited sight distance.
+These streets which are narrow, have no kerb and gutter (except Ti-Tree) and have intersections with Diamond Head Drive that have poor visibility.
 Trucks bringing in the huge quantities of fill and other heavy construction vehicles using these streets will have a catastrophic impact on air quality, road pavement, road safety, peace and quiet.
-An additional 280 homes will add about 1400 extra vehicle movements a day!
+An additional 280 homes will add 1400 extra vehicle movements a day!
 A detailed traffic plan needs to be undertaken.

 Hearnes Lake would be best left in the hands of OEH or NPWS.
+Council and the Community know this would clearly be a most desirable social and environmental outcome for the residents of Coffs Harbour and our unique Coastal Zone.
 Our Northern Beaches Community is absolutely committed to saving Hearnes Lake and its environment from development.
 We are relying on NSW Planning & Environment to reject this re-hashed Modification